Zurich Airport: Fifth stage of construction ("Airport 2000")

 The cantonal popular initiative "for moderate air traffic" submitted in January 1991 intended to limit the airport to its then status, i.e. neither to allow more aircraft movements nor to expand the infrastructure.
-In the vote of 26 September 1993, however, it did not stand a chance and was clearly rejected by 235,531 votes to 112,476 (67.6%).
+In the vote of 26 September 1993, however, it did not stand a chance and was rejected by 235,531 votes to 112,476 (67.6%).

-Nine months later, Zürich's cantonal government submitted a proposal for a loan of CHF 873 million to the cantonal council.
+Nine months later, Zurich's cantonal government submitted a proposal for a loan of CHF 873 million to the cantonal council.
 The fifth construction phase, known as "Airport 2000" and costing a total of CHF 2.4 billion, was intended to replace outdated systems and further expand existing facilities.
 At the heart of the project was the construction of a third terminal, Dock E "Midfield", located between the three runways.
 The Skymetro aerial tramway, a road tunnel and underground baggage conveyors were necessary for its development.
 Also part of the fifth stage was the construction of the new passenger hub "Airside Center".
 The Cantonal Council approved the project at the end of February 1995.

 It cleared the last hurdle in the referendum of 25 June 1995, when it was approved by 224,668 votes to 105,859 (68.0% Yes).

 After almost nine years of construction, the project was completed in 2004.
+The project was undertaken by architect Nicholas Grimshaw.

-"Zürich 2010" project
+"Zurich 2010" project

-The next major event for the airport was in 1999, when the Parliament of the canton of Zürich approved privatization of Zurich Airport.
+The next major event for the airport was in 1999 when the Parliament of the canton of Zurich approved the privatization of Zurich Airport.
 The following year, Flughafen Zürich AG, trading under the brand Unique, became the new airport operator.
 The company dropped the brand Unique in favour of Zurich Airport and Flughafen Zürich in 2010.

 On 2 October 2001, a major cash-flow crisis at Swissair, exacerbated by the global downturn in air travel caused by the September 11 attacks, caused the airline to ground all its flights.
 Although a government rescue plan permitted some flights to restart a few days later, and the airline's assets were subsequently sold to become Swiss International Air Lines, the airport lost a large volume of traffic.
 After Lufthansa took control of Swiss International Air Lines in 2005, traffic began to grow again.

 On 18 October 2001, Germany and Switzerland signed a treaty regarding the limitation of flights over Germany.
-Under the terms of this treaty, any incoming aircraft after 22:00 had to approach Zürich from the east to land on runway 28, which, unlike the airport's other runways, was not equipped with an instrument landing system.
+Under the terms of this treaty, any incoming aircraft after 22:00 had to approach Zurich from the east to land on runway 28, which, unlike the airport's other runways, was not equipped with an instrument landing system.
 A month later, at 22:06 on 24 November, an inbound Crossair Avro RJ100 using this approach in conditions of poor visibility crashed into a range of hills near Bassersdorf and exploded, killing 24 of the 33 people on board.
 The flight had originally been scheduled to land on runway 14 before 22:00, but it was subject to delay and was therefore diverted to runway 28.